-- 'Search in Files' Search for the selected text string in all associated files (closed or open), and display the results of the search in the Find in Files window; you can refine and refresh the search by specifying criteria on the Find in Files window toolbar (shortcut key: F12) - 'Search in Model' Perform an 'Element Name' search in the Model Search facility, and display the results on the Model Search tab - 'Search in Scripts' (Available while working in the Script Editor) Open the Find in Files window, set the 'Search Path' field to 'Search in Scripts' and the 'Search Text' field to the selected text, then search all scripts for the text string and display the results of the search; you can refine and refresh the search by specifying criteria on the Find in Files window toolbar - 'EA User Guide' Display the description of the code item in the Enterprise Architect User Guide - 'Google' Display the results of a Google search on the text - MSDN' Display the results of a search on the text in the Microsoft Developer Network (MSDN)

-- 'Sun Java SE' Display the results of a search on the text in the Sun Microsystems 'Sun Search' facility - 'Wikipedia' Display any entry on the object on the Wikipedia web site - 'Koders' Display the results of a search for the text string on Koders.com

-Search Intelli-sense <list of<br="">query names></list> Perform an Intelli-sense search on the specified string using one of the listed queries, displayling the results in the Find in Files window, 'Intelli-sense Search' tab.
+- 'Search in Files' Search for the selected text string in all associated files (closed or open), and display the results of the search in the Find in Files window; you can refine and refresh the search by specifying criteria on the Find in Files window toolbar (shortcut key: F12) - 'Search in Model' Perform an 'Element Name' search in the Model Search facility, and display the results on the Model Search tab - 'Search in Scripts' (Available while working in the Script Editor) Open the Find in Files window, set the 'Search Path' field to 'Search in Scripts' and the 'Search Text' field to the selected text, then search all scripts for the text string and display the results of the search; you can refine and refresh the search by specifying criteria on the Find in Files window toolbar - 'EA User Guide' Display the description of the code item in the Enterprise Architect User Guide - 'Google' Display the results of a Google search on the text - 'MSDN' Display the results of a search on the text in the Microsoft Developer Network (MSDN) 'Sun Java SE' - Display the results of a search on the text in the Sun Microsystems 'Sun Search' facility 'Wikipedia' - Display any entry on the object on the Wikipedia web site 'Koders' - Display the results of a search for the text string on Koders.com Search Intelli-sense Perform a search on the specified string using the Code Miner service or library specified in the current Analyzer Script.
+The results are displayed in the 'Code Miner' tab of the Find in Files window.
 Shortcut key: Shift+F12 Set Debugger to Line (If the debugger is executing and has reached a breakpoint.)
 Move the execution point to the current line.
-Check that you do not skip over any code or declarations that affect the next section of code being debugged.
-Display Variable
+Check that you do not skip over any code or declarations that affect the next section of code being debugged. . .
+(If the debugger is executing.)
+Open the Locals window and highlight the local variable for the current point in the code.

 Show in String Viewer Display the full contents of a variable string in the String Viewer.
-Create Use Case for ' <string>'</string> Display the 'Create Use Case For Method' dialog, through which you create a Use Case for the method containing the text string.
-Breakpoint Display a submenu of options for creating a recording marker on the selected line of code.
+Create Use Case for ' <string>'</string> 1 5 Breakpoint Display a submenu of options for creating a recording marker on the selected line of code.
 The recording markers you can add include: Breakpoint Start Recording Marker End Recording Marker Stack Auto Capture Marker Method Auto Record Marker Tracepoint Testpoints Display options to add a new Testpoint, show the Testpoints Manager (Testpoints window) or edit an existing Testpoint if one or more are already defined at the selected location.
 (The sub-options depend on the type of code file you are reviewing.)